 - Learn from and contribute to the “wisdom in the room” around successes, challenges, frustrations, and innovations in building and maintaining sustainable organizations

 - Identify strategies for sustainability at their organization

 - Meet other local organizations and nonprofit professionals with whom to continue the conversation and/or collaborate for stronger impact in our communities

 For many nonprofits, if they manage to fully achieve their missions they’ll effectively put themselves out of business.
 Even still, in order to get to that point of ultimate success it’s not enough to survive…we need to thrive.
 In short, we need to ensure our organization’s sustainability.
 But what does that even mean?
 How do we get there?
 And, more importantly, how do we stay there?
 Panelists will share their candid insights into the challenges, realities, lessons learned, and successes along their journeys toward sustainability, both for their own organizations and for the organizations they support.

-Workshop: Collaborating for Sustainability
+Workshop: Collaboration as a Strategy for Sustainability

 Presented by: Anne Gingerich, Executive Director, PANO

 This workshop focuses on two elements required for sustainability that involve people rather than money, noting the complexity of human relationships in a collaborative environment.
 Participants will have opportunities to learn knowledge and to practice partnership-building skills.
 Real-life lessons will be shared along with policies and processes that support strong collaborations.

 Don Kramer, Editor, Nonprofit Issues & Attorney, Montgomery McCracken

 Workshop: From Money Pit to Money Maker: The Nonprofit Executive Guide to Earned Revenue